Knight of Pentacles

 Yes.
 There is hard work ahead to make things happen.
 If you stick with it, the fruits of success will come in the future.

-No. You are either not committed to put in the work, or consider yourself to be safe in your current position and will quickly revert back to doing nothing.
+No. You are either not committed to put in the work, or consider yourself to be safe in your current position and will quickly revert to doing nothing.

 Reading the Card